tef/ratking/README.md

 After running `ratking`, you now have one repository, and one `main` branch:

-- The `main` branch consists of all of the commits on `main` for the upstream repos, interweaved by commit date.
+- The new `main` branch consists of all of the commits from the upstream 'main' branches, interweaved by commit date.
 - Inside each commit is a `UpstreamA` subdirectory, and a `UpstreamB` subdirectory.
-- A commit on `UpstreamA` will have the version of `UpstreamB` where it joins `main`, and vice-versa
+- Commits that branch off `main` also contain `UpstreamA` and `UpstreamB`
 - There's also `UpstreamA/A1` branches, and `UpstreamB/B1` branches created alongside the new `main` branch.

 If you make some changes upstream, and run `ratking` again, all the new commits